aardhyn/invoice/README.md

 # Inv.

-Invoice builder and tracking software
+Invoice builder and tracking software for small businesses and self-employed individuals.

 ## Build